 - 2 carrots - cut into bite-sized pieces

-- 1 pound yukon gold potatoes - peeled and cut into 1/2-inch cubes
+- 1 pound Yukon gold potatoes - peeled and cut into 1/2-inch cubes

-- 1 tablespoons garam masala
+- 1 tablespoon garam masala

-- 1 teaspoon cumin
+- 1 tsp cumin

 - 1 tablespoon chopped garlic - about 2 cloves